trickstercache/trickster/docs/configuring.md

 * `-origin http://prometheus.example.com:9090` - The default origin for proxying all http requests
 * `-origin-type prometheus` - The type of [supported origin server](./supported-origin-types.md)
 * `-proxy-port 8000` - Listener port for the HTTP Proxy Endpoint
-* `-metrics-port 8001` - Listener port for the HTTP Metrics Endpoint
+* `-metrics-port 8001` - Listener port for the Metrics and pprof debugging HTTP Endpoint